Jon Gruden would eliminate instant replay from the NFL, and he isn’t alone

 It didn’t take long for Jon Gruden to transition from NFL television analyst back to NFL coach.
-In fact, it happened so quickly that he’s already taking aim at one of the innovations that revolutionized the way people watch games on television.
+In fact, it happened so quickly that he is already taking aim at one of the innovations that revolutionized the way people watch games on television.

 Gruden, now the coach of the Oakland Raiders, would love, love to get rid of instant replay.
-That’s right, if it were up to him, the invention that allowed minute scrutiny of every single play from every single angle — offering professional and amateur pundits alike the opportunity to opine ad infinitum — would be toast.
+That’s right.
+If it were up to him, the invention that allowed minute scrutiny of every single play from every single angle — offering professional and amateur pundits alike the opportunity to opine ad infinitum — would be toast.

 “I don’t like a lot of these news rules.
 I don’t understand ’em.
 I’d like to eliminate instant replay, honestly,” Gruden told reporters Tuesday during the NFL’s annual meetings in Orlando.
 “That would be my No. 1 thing.
 Let the officials call the game.
 That’s just my opinion.
 I try not to play that game of ‘wish-list,’ you know what I mean?”